janellemarcos/Examo/Specifications.md

 **Problem Statement:** App that provides learning tools for students to study.

-**Non-functional Requirements:** The website has to be in the English language, FindTextInFiles should process not slower than 2 seconds, notes should render in the form of flashcard
+**Non-functional Requirements:** The website has to be in the English language, FindTextInFiles should process not slower than 2 seconds, notes should render in the form of flashcard, use bootstrap for frontend